Jiujiang Jiangxi, China Travel Guide

 Donglin Temple is a very important Buddhist site.
 Tianchi Temple also on Mount Lu.
 Both serene and historically rich.

 Mount Lu's Historic Villas in Guling Town preserve European-style architecture, blending colonial and Republican-era history.
-A step back in time.
+A experience the past.

-On Mount Lu, this villa served as a summer residence for Chiang Kai-shek and later Mao Zedong.
+On Mount Lu, this villa served as a summer residence for Chiang Kai-shek and subsequently Mao Zedong.
 Its the story oftertwines with modern Chinese politics.

 Located on Mount Lu, this cemetery is the resting place for many foreign missionaries and residents, a poignant reminder of Jiujiang's international past.